 As the name suggests, it is a family budget.
 The budget is for the whole family — by the whole family.
-For your plan to work, everybody should be made aware of the family’s financial situation, what needs to be done, and everyone’s role about it.
-Younger kids will have a different understanding than older kids, of course.
+For your plan to work, everybody should know of the family’s financial situation, what needs to be done, and everyone’s role.
+Younger kids will have a different understanding about money than older kids, of course.

 But you can start teaching kids how to budget money at any age.

 Show them the whole picture of the family’s financial situation and give them responsibilities towards reaching your family’s financial goals.
 These will toughen them up and make them feel responsible.